geekodour/o/content/docs/updates/syllabi.md

 -   [ ] Learn MagicaVoxel
 -   [ ] [Pixel Art resources](https://lospec.com/)
 -   [ ] Guitar
--   [ ] Woodwork get tools and find a mentor
+-   [ ] Woodwork get tools and find a mentor[Why Domain-Driven Design?.
+Problems that DDD faces with a glimpse… | by John ...](https://betterprogramming.pub/why-domain-driven-design-203099adf32a)

 </div>